GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: The GlobalGeoTree dataset

 \textit{GlobalGeoTree-6M} comprises the vast majority of the samples and is specifically designed for model pretraining.
 This large size allows models to learn robust and generalizable representations of tree species and their associated environmental contexts.

-\textit{GlobalGeoTree-10kEval}, is a carefully curated dataset intended for benchmarking model performance across taxonomic levels and species frequency categories in a fair and robust manner.
-To address the characteristic long-tail distribution observed in the datasets (detailed in Appendix \ref{longtail}), species in GlobalGeoTree dataset were categorized into three groups based on the number of samples: Frequent (more than 1500), Common (100–1500), and Rare (less than 100), as shown in Fig. \ref{fig:species_distribution}.
+\textit{GlobalGeoTree-10kEval} is a carefully curated dataset designed to benchmark model performance across taxonomic levels and species frequency categories.
+To address the characteristic long-tail distribution (detailed in Appendix \ref{longtail}), we categorized species into three groups based on sample frequency: Frequent ($>1500$ samples), Common ($100\text{--}1500$ samples), and Rare ($<100$ samples), as shown in Fig. \ref{fig:species_distribution}.

-The \textit{GlobalGeoTree-10kEval} dataset includes 30 species from each of these three categories, resulting in a total of 90 species.
+The primary \textit{GlobalGeoTree-10kEval} dataset includes 30 species from each of these three categories, resulting in a total of 90 species.
 The sample proportions within this evaluation set are 12\% for Rare species, 33\% for Common species, and 55\% for Frequent species, culminating in around 10,000 samples.
 Fig. \ref{fig:10kEval_distribution} shows the geographical distribution of \textit{GlobalGeoTree-10kEval}, which spans diverse regions across the globe.
 This global distribution ensures that the dataset captures a wide range of ecological and environmental contexts, making it representative of real-world scenarios.
 By focusing on a diverse set of species with varying levels of representation, \textit{GlobalGeoTree-10kEval} serves as a robust evaluation benchmark for assessing the ability of models to tackle challenges posed by the long-tail distribution of species and shifts in geographical domains.

-Beyond \textit{GlobalGeoTree-10kEval}, we developed larger evaluation sets—\textit{GlobalGeoTree-10kEval-300} and \textit{GlobalGeoTree-10kEval-900}—by selecting 100 and 300 species from each category, respectively.
-Crucially, all samples within these evaluation sets, are excluded from the \textit{GlobalGeoTree-6M} pretraining set to ensure fair evaluation.
+To further evaluate model robustness and scalability across broader taxonomic scopes, we constructed two additional evaluation subsets: \textit{GlobalGeoTree-10kEval-300} and \textit{GlobalGeoTree-10kEval-900}, containing 100 and 300 species per category, respectively.
+Crucially, all samples within these evaluation sets, were subjected to the rigorous filtering criteria detailed in Sect. \ref{filtering} and are strictly excluded from the \textit{GlobalGeoTree-6M} pretraining set to ensure fair evaluation.
 Details of all evaluation subsets (Appendix \ref{eval_details}) and the corresponding evaluation results (Appendix \ref{performance_eval}) are also provided.
 Given the complexity of global tree species classification, our primary analysis focuses on the 90-species \textit{GlobalGeoTree-10kEval}, which serves as a practical starting point for systematic benchmarking.